seattlehomebrew/seattlehomebrew.github.io/_posts/2013-06-09-apricot-honey-wheat-ale-brewday.md

   * ~3 lbs fresh apricot
   * 4 oz apricot extract

 I wish I had used less of the CaraVienna malt (maybe only 0.25-0.5 lbs).
-It would have kept the color lighter and I’m worried that the Honey malt will make it too sweet/caramelly. (**Update:** This wasn&#8217;t a problem after all.
+It would have kept the color lighter and I’m worried that the Honey malt will make it too sweet/caramelly. (**Update:** This wasn't a problem after all.
 Too _bitter_ if anything)

 For the yeast I also considered 2565 Kolsch (for fruitiness) and 1010 American Wheat (but didn’t want any banana/clove).